developer-zebra/developer-zebra-site/src/enterprise-browser/1-8/guide/customize/button/index.md

 -----

 ### barColor
 Used to specify the color of the entire ButtonBar using [HTML hexadecimal color values](https://www.w3schools.com/colors/colors_hexadecimal.asp).
-Uses hex format #RRGGBB.
+Uses hex format #RRGGBB or #AARRGGBB.

 **Notes**: